lionel509/PirateDinoTranslator/README.md

 - Translate text to pirate speak.
 - Animated dinosaur with a speech bubble.
 - User-friendly dark mode design.
-- With a 200 world libary.
+- With a 200 word library.
-- Custom drawn dinosuars and hat.
+- Custom drawn dinosaurs and hat.